 There are regulations pertaining to other activities that may take place in municipalities, including the sale of pesticides, fumigation and the maintenance of railway and power corridors.
 For more information, visit the Pesticides Management Code: Highlights.

-The regulations stipulate mandatory application distances from watercourses, bodies of water, ditches, wetlands and water withdrawal sites.
+The regulations stipulate mandatory application distances from lakes, watercourses, ditches, wetlands and water withdrawal sites.

 Over 135 municipalities have adopted a pesticide regulation (French PDF, 26 KB) that specifically concerns green space maintenance work, and approximately 80 have legislation prohibiting the use of pesticides in power corridors.

 Section 102 of the Pesticides Act stipulates that the Pesticides Management Code prevails over municipal legislation as follows: “The provisions of the Pesticides Management Code and of the other regulations of this Act prevail over any inconsistent provision of any by-law passed by a municipality or metropolitan community.”
 As such, the municipalities or metropolitan communities must ensure that these provisions do not contravene the regulations under the Pesticides Act.

 In addition, municipal by-laws do not require approval from the Ministère prior to their adoption.
 It is important to ensure, however, that such regulations do not confuse persons or enterprises that are required to conform.

 The information provided in this document is in no way meant to replace the full official text of the Pesticides Management Code.

 Acting together to protect health, pollinators and the environment